Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Abstract

 \section{Abstract}

 {Transformer-based language models for code have shown remarkable performance in various software analytics tasks, but their adoption is hindered by high computational costs, slow inference speeds, and substantial environmental impact.
 Model compression techniques such as pruning, quantization, and knowledge distillation have gained traction in addressing these challenges.
 However, the impact of these strategies on the robustness of compressed language models for code in adversarial scenarios remains poorly understood.
 Understanding how these compressed models behave under adversarial attacks is essential for their safe and effective deployment in real-world applications.
-To bridge this knowledge gap, we conduct a comprehensive evaluation of how common compression strategies affect the adversarial robustness of compressed models.
-We assess the robustness of compressed versions of three widely used language models for code across three software analytics tasks, using six evaluation metrics and four commonly used classical adversarial attacks.
+To bridge this knowledge gap, we conduct a comprehensive evaluation of how commonly used compression strategies affect the adversarial robustness of compressed code models.
+We assess the robustness of compressed versions of six widely used language models for code across three software analytics tasks, using six evaluation metrics and five state-of-the-art adversarial attack techniques.
 Our findings indicate that compressed models generally maintain comparable performance to their uncompressed counterparts.
 However, when subjected to adversarial attacks, compressed models exhibit significantly reduced robustness.
-This vulnerability is consistent across all three compression techniques, with knowledge-distilled models experiencing the most pronounced degradation in performance.
+This vulnerability is consistent across all three compression techniques, with knowledge-distilled models exhibiting the most pronounced performance degradation.
 These results reveal a trade-off between model size reduction and adversarial robustness, underscoring the need for careful consideration when deploying compressed models in security-critical software applications.
-Our study highlights the need for further research into compression strategies that strike a balance between computational efficiency and adversarial robustness, which is essential for deploying reliable language models for code in real-world software applications.}
+Our study highlights the need for further research into compression strategies that balance computational efficiency and adversarial robustness, which is essential for deploying reliable language models for code in real-world software applications.}

 \keywords{Language Models for Code, Model Compression, Adversarial Attack, Robustness}